Caliban (Marvel Comics): X-Factor

-During the Morlock massacre, X-Factor rescued Caliban from the Marauders, and Caliban swore vengeance upon the Marauders.
-With nowhere else to stay, he took up residence at X-Factor headquarters with several other surviving Morlocks.
-Soon, he forced Masque to undo damage to the Beast's face, and then returned to the Alley.
-However, shortly thereafter, Rictor went missing and Caliban volunteered to help X-Factor find him, officially joining the group at that point.
-Alongside X-Factor, he next battled the Horsemen of Apocalypse.
-Caliban voiced his wish for increased power, so Iceman began teaching Caliban unarmed combat.
-He next fought the Right's soldiers and was nearly killed by them; then he aided X-Factor in rescuing the Right's mutant captives.
+During the Morlock massacre, X-Factor rescues Caliban from the Marauders, who he swears vengeance upon.
+With nowhere else to stay, Caliban moved to X-Factor's headquarters with several other surviving Morlocks.
+Shortly thereafter, Rictor went missing and Caliban volunteered to help X-Factor find him, officially joining the group.
+Alongside X-Factor, he battles the Horsemen of Apocalypse.
+Caliban voices his wish for increased power, so Iceman begins training Caliban in unarmed combat.

 Horseman of Apocalypse

-Not long after that, X-Factor's immortal enemy Apocalypse kidnaps the entire team after changing Angel into Death.
+Not long after that, Apocalypse kidnaps the X-Factor team after changing Angel into Death.
 Caliban, intrigued by Apocalypse's transformation of the fallen Angel, betrays X-Factor and asks Apocalypse to do the same to him.
 Agreeing, Apocalypse promises to give Caliban enough power to gain revenge against the Marauders who killed his Morlock family.
 Caliban agrees to become Apocalypse's servant and locator of mutants.
 Apocalypse renames him Hellhound.
-Caliban senses the telepathic cry of Val-Or.
 Through genetic manipulation, Caliban becomes the second Horseman of Apocalypse known as Death.

-When Apocalypse had re-located to the moon in a confrontation with the original X-Factor and the Inhumans, Caliban returns to the Morlock tunnels.
+When Apocalypse re-located to the moon in a confrontation with the original X-Factor and the Inhumans, Caliban returns to the Morlock tunnels.
 There, he locates Sabretooth, a ferocious mutant and member of the Marauders, who is stalking the sewers to find and kill more Morlocks.
 In combat, Caliban breaks Sabretooth's back and leaves him for dead, not realizing that he has a healing factor.
 Caliban then attacks and defeats Archangel.
 He later finds and defeats Sabretooth again.

 As Death, Caliban performs various tasks for his new master, serving as his warrior servant.
-During the X-Cutioner's Song, Caliban attacks former X-Factor members (and current X-Men) Jean Grey and Cyclops, under Apocalypse's (actually Mister Sinister posing as Apocalypse) orders.
-Alongside War and Famine, Caliban kidnaps Cyclops and Jean Grey so Apocalypse can give the pair to the mad telepath Stryfe, who believes the couple to be his parents.
+During the "X-Cutioner's Song" event, Caliban attacks former X-Factor members (and current X-Men) Jean Grey and Cyclops, under Apocalypse's (actually Mister Sinister posing as Apocalypse) orders.
+Alongside War and Famine, Caliban kidnaps Cyclops and Jean Grey so Apocalypse can give the pair to Stryfe, who believes the couple to be his parents.
 Famine, War, and Death then battle the X-Men and are defeated by them.